The pH of Water from a Refrigerator

 The pH of water from a refrigerator is typically around 7, which is neutral and safe for drinking.
 However, it’s important to be aware of the factors that can affect the pH level, such as the water source, refrigerator components, and water filtration system.
 By regularly testing the pH of your refrigerator’s water and maintaining the water filter, you can ensure that you and your family are drinking safe, healthy water.

-See also The pH of Methanol in Water: Understanding the Complexities
+See also The pH of Potassium Hydroxide in Water

 References: